Fatigue and pancreatic cancer

 What is fatigue?

 People sometimes think that fatigue is something they have to put up with if they have cancer.
-But there are ways to manage it and things that may help you deal with it.
+It’s not always possible to relieve fatigue completely but there are things you and your medical team can do to help you manage it.

 Read our booklet about fatigue